shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 #-- monitor the upstream events topic
 mosquitto_sub -t rfid/controller/events
 ```

+__NOTE:__  All of the output seen below is based on the default values from the included configuration files.
+If you changed the default values, your results may differ slightly.

 1. ### Tag arrival in BackStock
     At this point, remove one tag from hiding and place it nearby the BackStock sensor.